shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 ## Testing

 ### User Stories
 A mixture of manual and validator testing was performed on the website throughout development and after completion.
 Manually testing user cases as outlined in the initial briefw was important and is outlined below.
+I tested the website in Chrome, Firefox, Edge, Internet Explorer and Safari browsers, as well as large and small computer displays and mobile phones.
+All links on all pages were tested.
 Some testing was performed by friends and collegues, such as general user-friendliness and link testing, to provide a fresh perspective after I had been working on the project alone for some time.

-- First time visitor goals
+- ### First time visitor goals
     1. As a new visitor, I want to find information on what the venue does and what it has to offer me.
         - The business features are made immidiately apparent to the user with a short but descriptive hero section, followed by a grid list of products and services.
         - A clean navigaton style helps the user to browse the website easilly and strong headings provide strong context.
 A natural flow through the website is provided by large 'call to action' buttons in the hero headings, with the goal of eventually leading the user to the booking page.